 5. Excellent analytical, problem solving, negotiation and follow through skills.

 6. Ability to analyze information and communicate that information effectively orally and in writing.

 7. Ability to work harmoniously with colleagues as well as with faculty, staff, and students in a busy, changing environment

 8. Ability to work independently, perform complex tasks, and manage and prioritize multiple projects

 9. Demonstrated commitment to promoting and enhancing diversity

 1. No unusual physical requirements.
 Requires limited lifting of files and records and nearly all work is performed in a comfortable indoor facility.

 2. Frequent external imposed deadlines; set and revised beyond one’s control; interruptions influence priorities; difficult to anticipate nature or volume of work with certainty beyond a few days; meeting of deadlines and coordination of unrelated activities are key to position; involves conflict-resolution or similar interactions involving emotional issues or stress on a regular basis.

-3. Job frequently requires walking, sitting, reaching, talking, hearing, handling objects with hands, and using a computer for longer periods of time.
+3. Job frequently requires walking, sitting, reaching, talking, hearing, handling objects with hands.

 Instructions for Applying: